 Faculty of Graduate Studies and Research

-Applying for scholarships, grants, or fellowships is a vital endeavour for all graduate students to fund research or career goals.
+Applying for scholarships or fellowships is a vital endeavour for all graduate students to fund research or career goals.

 To aid in this process, the Faculty of Graduate Studies and Research divides such opportunities into these general categories:

-- funding opportunities provided by Saint Mary's University, available only to current SMU faculty or SMU graduate students
+- funding opportunities provided by Saint Mary's University, available only to current SMU graduate students

-- funding opportunities from other institutions or agencies, and can be further separated into two broad categories:
+- funding opportunities from other institutions or agencies, which can be separated into two broad categories:

 ~ an opportunity from the Faculty of Graduate Studies and Research to help international graduate students offset higher levels of program fees compared to domestic graduate students.
 Application Deadline - October 17, 2019 at 11:00am.